The following are some amazing facts about Lionel Messi that prove that he is definitely one of the best in the world!

 65- Three days later, Messi scored another hat-trick against APOEL, which made him the all-time top-scorer of the Champions League after overtaking Raul’s 71 goals.
 He later lost out the lead to Cristiano Ronaldo, who is currently the all-time top-scorer of the Champions League.

 Learn top facts about Cristiano Ronaldo from here.

 66- The MSN trio of Messi, Suarez, and Neymar scored a total of 122 goals in all competitions, including 58 goals from Messi, in the 2014-15 season which is a record in Spanish football.

 67- Messi scored his fastest hat-trick in 11 minutes against Rayo Vallecano on March 8.
 This was also his 32nd hat-trick for Barcelona, which is a record in Spanish football.

-68- Messi’s second goal against Bayern Munich in the Champions League semi-final was named the best goal of the season by UEFA.
+68- Messi’s second goal against Bayern Munich in the Champions League semi-final is the best goal of the season, according to UEFA.
 It was also the most tweeted sporting moment of the year.
 Messi’s dribble past Jerome Boateng made the defender fall on the ground after which he chipped the ball over Manuel Neuer to score.

-69- For his incredible performances during the campaign, Messi was awarded the UEFA Best Player in Europe award for the second time.
+69- For his incredible performances during the campaign, Messi won the UEFA Best Player in Europe award for the second time.

 70- On September 16, 2015, Messi became the youngest player to make 100 appearances in the UEFA Champions League.